-LaPlace Louisiana Travel Information, Hotels and Attractions
+LaPlace Louisiana Travel and Attractions

 LaPlace is located in south Louisiana between Baton Rouge and New Orleans, on the East Bank of the Mississippi River in St. John the Baptist Parish.